Butterfly House Open Daily

 After a day at the beach, visit the gardens in the cool of the evening and enjoy concerts, kids programs, and dinner in the Pavilion Restaurant.
 Entertainment and programs are included in garden admission.
 Creek Cruises are $8 in addition to admission.

 Camp Brookgreen provides one-week activities with an emphasis on connections to the natural world, animals, and art.
 Summer fun and educational enrichment at Brookgreen Gardens include hands-on activities, zoo and garden exploration, live animal encounters, crafts, games, stories, projects and more.
-Sessions are for rising K - 12th graders.
-Registration begins Monday, March 17, for members and Monday, March 24, for non-members.
+Registration begins Monday, March 16, for members and Monday, March 23, for non-members.
 Call 843-235-6049 for more information.
-Camp Dates - Rising K - 1st grade June 16-20, & 23-27.
-Arts Camp for rising 6th & 7th grades will be June 16-17 and for rising 8th-12th grades will be June 23-24.
+Camp Dates - Rising K - 1st grade June 15-19, & 22-26.
+Arts Camp for rising 6th & 7th grades will be June 29 - July 2.
 Please see July calendar for other grades.
-Click here for prices and more information.